chef-boneyard/private-chef-administration/source/installation/ha.rst

 for cluster communications.
 If no such interface is configured, exclude the ``cluster_ipaddress`` entry.

-Add an entry for the back-end VIP which you assigned earlier:
+Add an entry for the back-end VIP that you assigned earlier:

 *Create the back-end VIP entry in private-chef.rb*